marlyngeorge10mg-dev/marlyngeorge-pixel/README.md

 📍 London, UK

 🔗 [LinkedIn](https://linkedin.com/in/dr-marlyn-george-md-mba-a5bb93205)
-About NHS-domain strategist and clinician bridging healthcare policy with cloud and AI-enabled technology.
+ NHS-domain strategist and clinician bridging healthcare policy with cloud and AI-enabled technology.
 I work with NHS Trusts, ICSs, and DHSC to translate clinical and operational realities into commercial propositions — engaging CIOs, CDIOs, and Medical Directors on long-cycle digital transformation initiatives.